LoyolaChicagoBooks/introcs-csharp/rst/variables.rst

 Be careful!

-There is some weirdness in csharp because it adds special syntax for expressions that does not appear in regular programs, but it also wants to allow syntax of regular programs.
+There is some weirdness in csharp because it adds special syntax for expressions whuch does not appear in regular programs, but it also wants to allow syntax of regular programs.
 Some conflict can occur when trying to display an expression, sometimes leading to csharp giving a strange error for apparently no reason.
-In that case, try putting parentheses around the expression:
+In that case, try putting *parentheses* around the expression, which is always legal for an expression, but would never start a regular statement:

 .. code-block:: none